 Please note that CQC registration applies to England only.
-There are equivalent bodies to the CQC in Scotland, Wales and Northern Ireland and members in the above categories are advised to make enquiries with them as to whether there are plans to register diagnostic, therapy or screening services as in England.
-The SCoR's understanding is that the CQC is the first health and social care services regulator to expand the scope of service provider regulation.
+There are equivalent bodies to the CQC in Scotland, Wales and Northern Ireland and members in the above countries are advised to make enquiries with them as to whether there are plans to register diagnostic, therapy or screening services as in England.
+The SCoRs understanding is that the CQC is the first health and social care services regulator to expand the scope of service provider regulation.
 Web links to the regulators in all four countries are below.

-There may be cross border issues if practising in Scotland or Wales but also providing independent diagnostic, screening or therapy services in England, and advice should be sought from the CQC if you believe you fall into this category.
+There may be cross border issues if practising in Scotland, Wales or Northern Ireland but also providing independent diagnostic, screening or therapy services in England.
+Advice should be sought from the CQC if you believe you fall into this category.